hannal7626/apcsa-freedom-project/blog/entry02.md

 Skills:
 Along learning a new programming language, I am strengthening my skill of How to Google.
 I use the internet to study my tool and cover any of the knowledge gap.
 Additionally, I am working on my logical reasoning to determine which of these properties will be most useful.

-FP goal for winter break
+FP goal for winter break:
+- Continue using SwiftIU Inspecter
+- Think about the different pages for the app
+  - What is needed for each

 <!-- SwiftIU inspector with figma -->

 [Previous](entry01.md) | [Next](entry03.md)